tony-aw/tinycodet/README.md

 and naming convention as `stringi`, to keep your code consistent.
-And just like `stringi::stri_locate_all`, the `stri_locate_ith(x, i, ...)` function is a vectorized function: `x` and `i` as well as the pattern (`regex, fixed, coll, charclass`) can all be different-valued vectors.
+And just like `stringi::stri_locate_all`, the `stri_locate_ith(x, i, ...)` function is a vectorized function: `x` and `i` as well as the pattern (`regex, fixed, coll, charclass, boundaries`) can all be different-valued vectors.